arbor-sim/arbor/doc/labels.rst

     # Which is the subtrees that start at the proximal locations of
     # the region '(tag 3)'

-However cyclic dependencies are not permitted, as in the following example where two labels refer to one another:
+Cyclic dependencies are not permitted, as in the following example where two labels refer to one another:

 .. code-block:: python